about me

 • I have exhibited my art in Moscow, Poland, Canada, the Caribbean, Bermuda, England and the USA

 • I used to make papier-mache fish as a side hustle.
+I once exhibited and aquarium of them.

 • I can’t knit or crochet

-• I don’t like clay, wet and cold
+• I don’t like clay, wet and cold and there is that blowing up risk every time.

 • I love other artist’s ceramics, I really don’t want to make my own